mhaligowski/mhaligowski.github.io/blog/_drafts/2017-02-13-hello-cloud-functions.md

 Hello, Functions
 ```

 And that's it!
 You created, deployed, and tested your very first Cloud Function.
-Of course, there's way more to it.
+What you just did is just the tip of an iceberg.
 First, I haven't mentioned about the limits, but they are pretty similar to what competitors offer: you can define how much memory your function requires, and how long will it take to run.

 In my example, I've shown how to create a basic HTTP trigger, but Google Cloud allows you to have other triggers as well: Google Datastore rows actions, Cloud Storage files, Google Pub/Sub notifications or Firebase actions.
 I haven't tried all of them yet, but will definitely do that.
-Have fun tinkering!
+Have fun tinkering, and let me know whether there's something more to cover!